HHS updates to EHR interoperability, information blocking has been added to your bookmarks.

 February 11, 2019 | Health care

-Taken together with provisions of the Medicare Access and Children's Health Insurance Program (CHIP) Reauthorization Act of 2015 (MACRA) and the 21st Century Cures Act of 2016, the new proposed rules from CMS and ONC continue the push to make health care information more accessible to patients and providers as part of a larger effort toward value-based health care.
+Taken together with provisions of the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) and the 21st Century Cures Act of 2016, the new proposed rules from CMS and ONC continue the push to make health care information more accessible to patients and providers as part of a larger effort toward value-based health care.

 Although the proposed requirements would apply only to payers participating in government programs, CMS hopes payers would follow CMS’ example and provide data via APIs to members of commercial plans, as well.